Natural Remedies for ADHD: Alternative Treatments for ADHD

 Natural remedies for ADHD may seem like a viable alternative to taking stimulant-based ADHD medications day after day.
 Many online ads and late-night television commercials tout a natural cure for ADHD.
-While tempting to try, most of these natural remedies for ADHD probably will not effectively control the symptoms of ADD.
+While tempting to try, most of these natural remedies for ADHD probably will not effectively control the symptoms of ADD or ADHD.
 Leading experts and ADHD researchers know of no natural cure for ADHD.
 Talk to your health care practitioner (see Getting ADHD Help) before trying any of these natural remedies.
-Read information and research any claims about remedies you might find interesting from a variety of sources.
+Read the information and research any claims about remedies you might find interesting from a variety of sources.

 Debunked Alternative Treatments for ADHD

 Numerous special diets and food-avoidance lists, advertised as alternative treatments for ADHD, have gained popularity over the years.
 One such diet that gained rapid popularity, called the Feingold Diet, involved the methodical elimination of certain food additives and preservatives.
 Ben Feingold, MD, theorized that these additives and artificial flavorings caused hyperactivity in children; thus, their elimination would reduce hyperactive behavior.
 Numerous scientific studies have disproved Feingold's theory and elimination diet as having any appreciable effect on hyperactive behavior.